Skip to content

 Short answers, pulled from the story.

-What is the main purpose of the chronicle called Cogad Gáedel re Gallaib?
+What was the political purpose of Cogad Gáedel re Gallaib?